chanzuckerberg/edu-design-system/docs/CODE_GUIDELINES.md

 `useEffect()` hooks do not require any typing.
 TypeScript expects them to either return nothing or a Destructor-typed function (a function that cleans up any side effects and returns void.)

 #### useRef()
 `useRef()` hooks access underlying DOM elements to perform imperative actions.
 The resulting `ref` object can either be *mutable* or *not mutable*.
 (If the value store in its' `.current` property may be changed, the ref needs to be `mutable`.)
 Explictly convey the intended mutability status of each `ref` by using either `React.MutableObject` and `React.RefObject`, in a generic type definition.
-For mutable refs, use a union with `null` when initializing the ref; otherwise, TypeScript will complain when you change the value of `.current`.
-Similarly, *do not* create a union with `null` for non-mutable refs.

 For consistency, include `MutableRefObject` and `RefObject` with your import statements.